Exploring nuclear modification using one-point energy correlator at the electron-ion collider: Introduction

 In addition, we analyze lepton-jet production in the back-to-back configuration \cite{Liu:2018trl, Liu:2020dct}, focusing on the OPEC in the collinear limit, where the energy flow is measured inside the produced jet.
-Here by collinear limit, we refer to the OPEC that measures the correlation between the energy carried by a hadron within the jet and the total jet energy that flows along the jet axis.
-Our goal is to establish a TMD factorized formula for calculating OPEC observables at the back-to-back and collinear limits.
+Here, by collinear limit, we refer to the OPEC that measures the correlation between the energy carried by a hadron within the jet and the total jet energy that flows along the jet axis.
+The observable measures the energy-weighted density of particles as a function of their distance from the jet axis.
+Therefore, it is equivalent to the differential jet shape \cite{Seymour:1997kj, Li:2011hy, Chien:2014nsa, Kang:2017mda, Neill:2018wtk, Cal:2019hjc, Ke:2024emw}.
+As noticed in \cite{Kang:2017mda}, jet shapes admit a description in terms of TMD fragmentation functions.
+In this work, our goal is to establish a TMD factorized formula for calculating OPEC observables at the back-to-back and collinear limits.
 Within this formalism, the OPEC factorizes into a hard function and non-perturbative components encoded in TMD parton distribution functions (TMD PDFs) and EEC jet functions, among which the latter is constructed from TMD fragmentation functions (TMD FFs).
 Cold nuclear matter effects can be systematically incorporated by modeling the corresponding nuclear TMD PDFs (nTMD PDFs) and nuclear TMD FFs (nTMD FFs).
 Based on this factorization formalism, we investigate nuclear modification systematically and provide phenomenological predictions for $e+p$ and $e+A$ collisions.

 The structure of this paper is as follows.
 In \cref{sec:b2b}, we investigate the OPEC between back-to-back final-state hadrons and the incoming proton or nucleus in DIS.
 After introducing the relevant kinematics in \cref{sec:b2b-kinematics}, we present the factorization formula for this observable within the TMD framework in \cref{sec:b2b-factorization}, and discuss in detail its essential components: the quark TMD PDFs and the EEC jet function.
 We then carry out a phenomenological study to illustrate the nuclear modification of the OPEC by comparing numerical results in $e+p$ and $e+A$ collisions.
 In \cref{sec:collinear}, we perform a similar analysis for the OPEC in the collinear limit, where we examine the hadronic energy flow inside the jet produced in $e+p$ and $e+A$ collisions.
 Based on the corresponding TMD factorized formula, we study the nuclear effects by comparing the results of $e+p$ and $e+A$ collisions, and provide phenomenological implications for future measurements at the EIC.
 We finally summarize our findings in \cref{sec:conclusion}.